chrisnoonan98675/site/xl-deploy/how-to/troubleshoot-a-winrm-connection.markdown

     winrm set winrm/config/service @{MaxConcurrentOperationsPerUser="100"}

 Other configuration options that may be of use are `Service/MaxConcurrentOperations` and `MaxProviderRequests` (WinRM 1.0 only).

+**Note:** SMB is supported in XL Deploy 5.5.6, 6.0.0, and later.
+In earlier versions of XL Deploy, you can adjust the equivalant CIFS properties.

 ## WinRM command fails with an unknown error code